designwall/Awesome-WordPress-Plugins/readme.md

 **The Home of WordPress**
-We're working on some more stuff right now as well so make sure you star the repo to stay in tune for more. =)
+We're working on some more stuff right now as well so make sure you star the repo to stay in tune for more. =) If you'd like to know more about the people who are putting this together you can [learn more here](https://www.youtube.com/watch?v=Rv0j14BkQu4)

 ## Table of Contents